Damage jackals ripping right through you

 1. Intro: Voices 2.
 Schizophrenia 3.
 The Ultimate Dark 4.
 Migration As A Mission 5.
 Tools Of Humanity?
 6. The Endless Sleep 7.
 A Hidden Disease 8.
 Mock Soldiers Of Distress 9.
 Trouble Shifting 10.
 Inevitable Alterations 11.
 Instruments Of Genocide 12.
 Outro: High Roads In The Sky

 Mystrez seem to have been a bit strange band in the classic thrash metal genre.
-The Indictment features some intriguing, rather complex thrash that doesn't directly resemble the output of any other band.
-Even though this Dutch band on a couple of occasions does manage to sound like a heavier and faster Megadeth to me, in general their music has a style of its own.
+The Indictment features some intriguing, rather complex thrash that doesn't directly resemble the output of any other act.
+Even though this Dutch band may on a couple of occasions sound like a heavier and faster Megadeth, in general their music has a style of its own.
 The riffs do not really stick to your head, which makes this album not an easy one to remember.
 Despite the style being not too straightforward, the band play constantly fast, which gives the tracks quite a consistent feel after all.
-Actually my only major nitpick is that the vocals sound somewhat forced and can get slightly irritating at times.
-As the music appears to avoid all the easy hooks, it is guaranteed to take time to get into this one, however, I have a feeling that The Indictment holds more value than it might initially seem.
+Actually the only major nitpick is that the vocals sound somewhat forced and can get slightly irritating at times.
+As the music appears to avoid all the easy hooks, it is guaranteed to take time to get into this one, however, The Indictment seems to hold more value than it might initially promise.